hieule3004/category/operator.md

 ### 2-properties
 - closure: endomorphism
 - commutativity: paralel computation
+    - both log and root are inverse of exp due to non-commutativity
 - associativity: grouping / subexpression evaluation
     - maybe related lazyness / holed context (evidence?)
 - distributivity:
-    - for some reason not very much researched
+    - for some reason not of of great interested
-        - at least to me this is evident tetration is not the correct direction for higher order operations, also binops are NOT repeated application of one others.
+    - this could be an evident that tetration is not the correct direction for higher order operations, also binops are NOT repeated application of one others